larsrh/website/_research/codegen.md

     entry: "https://www.isa-afp.org/entries/CakeML.html"
     year: 2018
     abstract: |
       CakeML is a functional programming language with a proven-correct compiler and runtime system.
 This entry contains an unofficial version of the CakeML semantics that has been exported from the Lem specifications to Isabelle.
 Additionally, there are some hand-written theory files that adapt the exported code to Isabelle and port proofs from the HOL4 formalization, e.g. termination and equivalence proofs.
+  - title: "Certifying Dictionary Construction in Isabelle/HOL"
+    id: "dict"
+    authors: ["lars"]
+    draft: yes
+    year: 2018
+    abstract: |
+      Type classes are a well-known extensions to various type systems.
+Classes usually participate in type inference; that is, the type checker will automatically deduce class constraints and select appropriate instances.
+Compilers for such languages face the challenge that concrete instances are generally not directly mentioned in the source text.
+In the runtime, type class operations need to be packaged into dictionaries that are passed around as pointers.
+This article presents the most common approach for compilation of type classes – the dictionary construction – carried out in a trustworthy fashion in Isabelle/HOL, a proof assistant.
 ---

 ### Goal